Ezward/gps/index.md

 #### Compile RTKLIB on RaspberryPi/Jetson Nano
-We can build RTKLIB on the nano and use it to request corrections over the internet and send them to a serial port.
+We can build RTKLIB use it to request corrections over the internet and send them to a serial port.
 We only need the str2str command line application, so we will only build that.

 You must have the `GCC` compiler and the `make` build utility available.
 These are pretty much always available on a Linux system.
 However for MacOS you must install the XCode toolset; so first, open the Mac App Store and install Xcode for free.
 Then, open Xcode, go to Xcode menu (on the menu bar) > Preferences > Downloads, and install Command Line Tools.
 You will get commands like gcc, make, purge...
 Windows is an inhospitable place for gcc, but you can give it a try.
-Here is a way to install GCC; https://www.freecodecamp.org/news/how-to-install-c-and-cpp-compiler-on-windows/  Another ways to try this on windows is to install Linux Subsystem For Linux from the Windows store; then you have a nice linux shell as part of Windows.
+Here is a way to install GCC; https://www.freecodecamp.org/news/how-to-install-c-and-cpp-compiler-on-windows/  Another way to try this on windows is to install the Linux Subsystem For Windows (LSW) from the Windows store; then you have a nice Linux shell as part of Windows.

 Once you have a working gcc and make, just clone the repo, checkout the 2.4.3 branch and build str2str.
 The executable will end up in the gcc folder.